 Step 2, Convert the CAD file into G-code via CAM software.

 Step 4, Start CNC programming.

 Step 5, Start machining.

-You will meet three basic types: home CNC machines, hobby CNC machines (mini series, small series, benchtop series, desktop series, tabletop series, portable series), and industrial CNC machines (wood, stone, metal, foam, plastic).
+You will meet two basic types, including hobby CNC machines for small business and home shop (mini types, small types, benchtop types, desktop types, tabletop types, portable types), and industrial CNC machines for commercial use (wood, stone, metal, foam, plastic, wood plastic).

-You will meet much more types: wood CNC machine, metal CNC machine, foam CNC machine, stone CNC machine, and so on.
+You will meet much more types, including woodworking, metalworking, foam fabrication, stone fabrication, plastic fabrication, and so on.

 Pick Up Your Budget

 What Are CNC Machines Used For? - Applications